JRoloS/Generation_UK_Group_Project/README.md

 <br />

 ## Installation Instructions
-This section is a step-by-step guide on how to install and set up the project, including any dependencies or prerequisites required for the project.
+This section is a step-by-step guide on how to install and set up the project, including any dependencies or prerequisites required for our project.

 * Install Python 3 on VS Code.
 This can be downloaded from the official website [here](https://www.python.org/downloads/) and follow the installation instructions.
-Once Python 3 is installed, make sure it's added to your system's PATH environment variable.
+Once Python 3 is installed, make sure it's added to the system's PATH environment variable.

 * Set up AWS.
-You'll need to create an AWS account and set up an S3 bucket to store your project files.
-Follow the AWS documentation to create an S3 bucket and obtain your access key ID and secret access key.
+We will create an AWS account and set up an S3 bucket to store the project files.
+Follow the AWS documentation to create an S3 bucket and obtain an access key ID and secret access key.

 * Set up Grafana.
-You'll need to download and install Grafana on your local machine.
-Once Grafana is installed, open your browser and navigate to http://localhost:3000 to access the Grafana dashboard.
+We'll need to download and install Grafana on our local machine.
+Once Grafana is installed, open a browser and navigate to http://localhost:3000 to access the Grafana dashboard.
 Log in with the default username and password (admin/admin).

 * Clone the project repository.
 Use Git to clone the project repository to your local machine.
 Install project dependencies.